Thoughts on Ethics

 This essay builds its terms on the notion of damage, i.e., the ground terms of this essay are negative notions like “Theft” and “Injury”.
 Alternatively, it is possible to build law on the notion of “legal goods” (“Rechtsgüter” in German Law).
 Legal goods are positive values like “Property” and “Health”.
 Damage would then be defined as a reduction of these values.
 Some offenses can be described easily in terms of legal goods: theft, e.g., is a reduction of property.
 Others, however cannot: it is difficult to see what legal good is reduced by lying.
 Hence, this essay uses the notion of damage instead of on the notion of legal goods.

 In the following, we will use the notion of an “offense” to refer to a damage caused by a person.
 This person will be called the “perpetrator”.
 The person suffering the damage will be the “victim”.

 # Misconceptions about OffensesFrom the point of view of the Maxim of Moral, there are a number of common misconceptions about offenses:

 - # An offense can be resolved by retaliation.

 - Obviously, this is wrong.
-About the only effect of retaliation is that the amount of damage in this world increases.
+Retaliation just increases the amount of damage in this world.